kamiyo/sycpiano/README.md

 The website uses a PostgreSQL database, and connects to it using [sequelize](http://docs.sequelizejs.com/en/v3/).
 Here are the steps for seeding the database:
 * Install PostgreSQL for your OS
 * Using the root user, open up a psql shell.
+** On windows, the user's name will be `postgres`.
+** On OSX, if you installed postgres through `brew`, then it'll be whatever your root user's name is.
+** On linux, you'll need to switch to the postgres user by doing `su - postgres` in order to connect to the postgres server as the postgres user (i.e. the postgres user and the linux user have to match).
-On windows, the user's name will be `postgres`.
-On OSX, if you installed postgres through `brew`, then it'll be whatever your root user's name is.
-One way to find out is to do `psql -l` and see who the owner of the `postgres` database is.
+** One way to find out is to do `psql -l` and see who the owner of the `postgres` database is.
 Once you've figured out the root user, run this command:
 ```bash
 $ psql -U <username>
 ```